 Students explore the fundamentals of food safety and environmental sanitation.
-This course looks at the origins of foodborne illness and the implementation of HACCP.
-Students must pass a national sanitation exam that is recognized by the Conference for Food Protection to fulfill the graduation requirement.
-(PT) (HY)
+Students will identify the origins of food contamination and recognize proper food safety practices used to keep food safe during the flow of food from vendor to consumer.
+Students must pass a national food safety manager certification exam that is recognized by the Conference for Food Protection (CFP) to fulfill the graduation requirement.
+(HY) (PT)